McInally misses out on Scotland World Cup squad

 Grant Gilchrist, fellow lock Richie Gray and fly-half Finn Russell are also going to experience the event for a third time.

-With just one international start, newly-arrived Edinburgh fly-half Ben Healy is the least experienced member of the group.
+With just one international start, newly-arrived Edinburgh fly-half Ben Healy is the least experienced member of the group and full-back Ollie Smith is the youngest, having recently turned 23.

 Centre Huw Jones and back-row Matt Fagerson make the cut this time as established first XV players after missing out four years ago.